PACU

 Free PACU brain sheet template for post-anesthesia care unit nurses.
 PACU nurses are the first hands-on caregivers patients see after surgery, managing airway recovery, emergence from anesthesia, and acute pain in rapid-turnover bays.
 Monitor Aldrete scores, SpO2 trends, anesthesia agents used, pain interventions, and discharge criteria so patients transfer safely.
 Download a printable PDF or customize in the NurseBrain Synapse app.

-See PACU in the app
+See the PACU template in the app

-NurseBrain®
+NurseBrain® Synapse

 Age